Features

 Furthermore, eSignet has undergone meticulous testing to ensure seamless compatibility with right-to-left (RTL) languages.
 This means that users can rely on eSignet to confidently navigate and interact with RTL content.

-In order to add more language bundles in eSignet, you can go through the below article.
+📝 Note: 1.
+To add more language bundles in eSignet, you can go through the below article.

 How to add a new language to eSignet?

-In order to remove a language from eSignet, you can go through the below article.
+1. To remove a language from eSignet, you can go through the below article.

 How to remove a language from the eSignet default setup?